 'I am strongly convinced that the world one day will rely on the agency of thought than on the necessity of instinct'.

-'What you perceive is not always the correct thing or the natural perception of the mind, and therefore it requires that the distinction be clarified'.
+'What you perceive is not always the correct thing or the natural perception of the mind.
+Therefore, it requires that the distinction be clarified'.

 'The presiding nature of instinct is attached to the mere antecedence of any human thought that has been stimulated and formed'.